 1) Assisting individuals and families who want to support Japantown’s future through new financial support and sustained philanthropy;

 2) Serving as a home for donors interested in supporting Japantown through estate gifts, and who require balanced perspectives that can assist them in determining the most appropriate recipients for their legacy gifts.
 Because the Foundation supports all Japantown and Japantown-related nonprofit efforts, planned giving to the Foundation also serves the community as a whole; and

 3) Providing seed grants to support research and development for innovative projects benefiting Japantown.
 These projects will include investment in: the arts, business growth and economic diversification, economic stability, real estate, and cultural preservation.

 Donate to the Japantown Foundation.
 Grants and donations to the Foundation are tax-deductible to the extent provided by law and will be used to fund grants that benefit the Japantown community, its residents, businesses and visitors.

 Donald K. Tamaki (President)

-Two of our founding board members, Jack Hirose and Hats Aizawa, played critical roles in advancing the Japantown Foundation.
-Both have passed on, but their contributions to our organization and to the community will always be remembered.
+In Memory: Jack Hirose, Hats Aizawa, and Bob Hamaguchi served as foundation board members and played critical roles in advancing the Japantown Foundation.
+They have passed on, but their contributions to our organization and to the community will always be remembered.